cherryscharan/SIH-1555/README.md

 ## Idea
-Interactive 3D Garden Viewer
+1.Interactive 3D Garden Viewer

 Users can view and explore 3D models of medicinal plants with zoom and rotation features.

-Plant Encyclopedia
+2.Plant Encyclopedia

 Includes botanical and common names, habitat, medicinal uses, and cultivation methods for each plant.

-Multimedia Content Integration
+3.Multimedia Content Integration

 High-quality images, videos, and audio guides in multiple languages for a rich learning experience.

-Smart Search & Filters
+4.Smart Search & Filters

 Search by plant name, region, or health benefits (e.g., digestive, immunity, skin care).

-Thematic Virtual Tours
+5.Thematic Virtual Tours

 Pre-designed tours based on use-cases like “Herbs for Stress Relief” or “Plants for Immunity.”

-User Interaction Tools
+6.User Interaction Tools

 Bookmark favorite plants, write personal notes, and share plant info on social platforms.